hanifahuq/hanifahuq/README.md

 Skills: Python / R / SQL / MatLab

 - 🔭 I’m currently working on filling up this profile with more projects!
-- 🌱 I’m learning Data Science with Python through DataCamp and Machine Learning through Code First Girls.
+- 🌱 I’m learning Data Science with Python through DataCamp

 Please have a look on my linkedin below to view my educational background and experience.